-than 6 cubic feet in volume; and (ii) other wireless equipment associated with the small wireless facility of no more than 28 cubic feet in volume.
-The PCS would address all of the following:
+- 1. Antenna within an enclosure of no more than 6 cubic feet in volume. - 2.
+Other wireless equipment associated with the small wireless facility of no more than 28 cubic feet in volume.

-Permitting of Small Wireless Facilities by Cities
+> Permitting of Small Wireless Facilities by Cities

-G.S.
-160A-400.54 would prohibit a city from establishing a moratorium on accepting applications, issuing permits, or otherwise regulating the collocation of small wireless facilities except as provided in this section.
-A city would be authorized to require a permit for a wireless provider to collocate small wireless facilities within the city's jurisdiction.
-A city could require a permit for the collocation of small wireless facilities subject to the following conditions:
+The bill would prohibit a city from establishing a moratorium on accepting applications, issuing permits, or otherwise regulating the collocation of small wireless facilities except as provided in this section.
+A city would have the discretion to require a permit for a wireless provider to collocate small wireless facilities within the city's jurisdiction subject to the following conditions:

-- A city may not require applicants to provide unrelated services such as reservation of fiber, conduit, or pole space for the city. - The city has 30 days to deem an application complete; 45 days to approve or deny the completed application.
-An applicant has 30 days to revise a denied application; and the city would have an additional 30 days to approve or deny the revised application. - Applicants may include up to 25 small wireless facilities into a single application for a permit.
-A city may remove one or more those facilities from the consolidated application under certain conditions. - The permit may require the applicant to commence construction within 6 months of approval and operation no later than one year from approval.
+- A city may not, as a permit condition, require applicants to provide unrelated services such as reservation of fiber, conduit, or pole space for the city. - The city would have 30 days to deem an application complete; 45 days to approve or deny the completed application.
+An applicant would have 30 days to revise a denied application; and the city would have an additional 30 days to approve or deny the revised application. - Applicants could include up to 25 small wireless facilities into a single permit application.
+A city could remove one or more of those facilities from the consolidated application under certain conditions. - The permit may require the applicant to commence collocation within 6 months of approval and to activate for use no later than one year from the permit issuance date.

-A city would be able to review the permit.
-Denial could be only on one of the following basis:
+A city would be able to review the permit and could deny an application only if it fails to meet one of the following: